labex-labs/open-source-labs/python/python-mastery/lab-ex8-3-set-up-processing-pipelines/en/step2.md

     follow('stocklog.csv', csv_parser)
 ```

-7. Save the file and run it from the terminal:
+7. After writing all the code, save the `coticker.py` file.
+Then, open the terminal and run the following commands.
+The `cd` command changes the directory to where our file is located, and the `python3` command runs our Python script:

 ```bash
 cd /home/labex/project
 python3 coticker.py
 ```

-8. You should see a formatted table showing stocks with negative price changes.
-The output will look like:
+8. If everything goes well, you should see a formatted table in the terminal.
+This table shows stocks with negative price changes.
+The output will look something like this:

 ```
       name      price     change